zzarcon/superagent-serializer/README.md

 # superagent-serializer
-> Superagent plugin to serialize response data into different types
+> Superagent plugin to convert server payload into different cases

-[superagent](https://github.com/visionmedia/superagent) plugin to serialize request responses using predefined types.
+[superagent](https://github.com/visionmedia/superagent) plugin that brings you the hability of convert your server payload into different cases

 # Installation